mochimuchi/business-insights-360/README.md

 - DAX Studio

 ## Power BI Techniques Learned
-- Identifying critical questions before project initiation
+- **Critical Question Identification**: Determining key questions to guide the project.
-- Creating calculated columns
-- Developing measures using DAX language
+- **Calculated Columns & Measures**: Creating calculated columns and developing measures using DAX language.
-- Data modeling
+- **Data Modeling**: Structuring data for optimal analysis.
-- Utilizing bookmarks for visual switching
+- **Bookmarks & Page Navigation**: Utilizing bookmarks for visual switching and implementing page navigation with buttons.
-- Page navigation with buttons
-- Using the divide function to prevent zero division errors
+- **Divide Function**: Using the divide function to prevent zero division errors.
-- Creating date tables using M language
+- **Date Tables**: Creating date tables using M language.
-- Dynamic titles based on applied filters
+- **Dynamic Titles**: Implementing dynamic titles based on applied filters.
-- Using KPI indicators
+- **KPI Indicators**: Using KPI indicators to track key metrics.
-- Conditional formatting in visuals using icons or background colors
+- **Conditional Formatting**: Applying conditional formatting in visuals using icons or background colors.
-- Data validation techniques
+- **Data Validation**: Performing data validation techniques.
-- Power BI services
-- Publishing reports to Power BI services
-- Setting up a personal gateway for auto-refreshing data
+- **Power BI Services**: Publishing reports to Power BI services and setting up a personal gateway for auto-refreshing data.
-- Power BI App creation
-- Collaboration, workspace, and access permissions in Power BI services
+- **Power BI App Creation**: Developing Power BI apps and managing collaboration, workspace, and access permissions.
-- Analyzing business transactions such as profit %, gross margin %, forecast %, and sales comparisons from previous periods
+- **Business Analysis**: Analyzing key business transactions such as profit %, gross margin %, forecast %, and sales comparisons from previous periods.

+## SQL Skills and Data Engineering

+In addition to Power BI, I acquired extensive SQL skills essential for data manipulation and analysis:

+- **Advanced Query Techniques**: Mastered the use of subqueries, common table expressions (CTEs), views, and temporary tables for efficient data handling.
+- **ETL Processes & Data Warehousing**: Gained insights into extract, transform, load (ETL) processes, data warehousing concepts, and the distinctions between OLAP and OLTP systems.
+- **User-Defined Functions & Stored Procedures**: Developed and utilized user-defined functions and stored procedures to enhance code reusability and performance.
+- **Window Functions**: Explored advanced analytical functions such as OVER, ROW_NUMBER, RANK, and DENSE_RANK for complex calculations and analysis within result sets.
+- **Data Types**: Worked with various data types, including BLOB, ENUM, DOUBLE, TINYINT, SMALLINT, FLOAT, DECIMAL, and VARCHAR.
+- **Data Modeling**: Differentiated between fact and dimension tables and understood the concepts of star and snowflake schemas.
+Fact tables are normalized and contain transaction data, while dimension tables, which are highly denormalized, include attributes like customers and regions.
+- **Data Engineering**: Explored essential data engineering aspects, such as indexes, triggers, events, user accounts, and privileges, crucial for building robust solutions.
+- **Real-World Data Application**: Engaged in project-based learning with a dataset of over 1 million records, applying skills in a real-world context and developing a strong foundation for handling large data volumes.

 ## Overall Report